-After fitting out at the Puget Sound Navy Yard, Block Island exercised in Puget Sound for ten days and then sailed for San Diego on 3 April.
+After fitting out at the Puget Sound Navy Yard, Bremerton, Wash., Block Island exercised in Puget Sound for ten days and on 3 April sailed for San Diego, Calif.
 She made a two-day stop at San Francisco before pushing on to San Diego, where she moored on 9 April.
-The next day, the new auxiliary aircraft carrier took on board her first air unit, Composite Squadron (VC) 25, flying General Motors FM-1 "Wildcat" fighters and Grumman TBF-1 "Avenger" torpedo bombers.
+The next day, the new auxiliary aircraft carrier took on board her first air unit, Composite Squadron (VC) 25, flying General Motors FM-1 Wildcat fighters and Grumman TBF-1 Avenger torpedo bombers.
 Escorted by destroyerMcCook (DD-496), Block Island set out for Norfolk, Va., on 22 May by way of the Panama Canal.
 She reached Norfolk on 7 June and disembarked VC-25 upon arrival.

 While Bogue (CVE-9) and Card (CVE-11) pioneered new antisubmarine warfare (ASW) techniques in the Battle of the Atlantic in mid-1943, Block Island drew the task of ferrying aircraft to England.
-Mooring at Staten Island on 8 July, the warship took on board the shrouded hulks of Republic P-47 "Thunderbolt" fighters to be delivered to Europe.
-While there, she was reclassified an escort aircraft carrier and redesignated CVE-21.
-Underway on 17 July with a convoy of eight troopships and escorts, Block Island was detached on 26 July and tied up at Siddenham Airport, near Belfast, Ireland.
+Mooring at Staten Island on 8 July, the warship took on board the shrouded hulks of Republic P-47 Thunderbolt fighters to be delivered to Europe.
+While there, she was reclassified an escort aircraft carrier (CVE-21).
+Underway on 17 July with a convoy of eight troopships and escorts, Block Island was detached on 26 July and tied up at Siddenham Airport, near Belfast, Northern Ireland.
 Assembled as they were unloaded, the P-47s flew out as quickly as they were put together.
 The escort carrier left Belfast on 3 August and reached New York eight days later to take on a second load of P-47s.
-Leaving Staten Island on 21 August, Block Island proceeded with three escorts -- the old destroyers Ellis (DD-154), Herbert (DD-160) and Du Pont (DD-152) -- and touched briefly at Argentia, Newfoundland en route, reaching Siddenham Airport on 31 August.
+Leaving Staten Island on 21 August, Block Island proceeded with three escorts, the old destroyers Ellis (DD-154), Herbert (DD-160) and Du Pont (DD-152), and touched briefly at Argentia, Newfoundland, en route, reaching Siddenham Airport on 31 August.
 On 12 September, Block Island was back in Norfolk.

 The return to Norfolk brought her transport duties to an end and signaled a shift to active prosecution of the Atlantic battle against Germany's U-boat fleet.
 Soon thereafter, she began four weeks of training with her new squadron, VC-1.
-Then, on 15 October 1943, Block Island departed Hampton Roads with the veteran flush-deck destroyers Paul Jones (DD-230), Parrott (DD-218), Barker (DD-213), and Bulmer (DD-222) as Task Group (TG) 21.16, given the job of providing air cover for convoy UGS-21.
-Two days out, however, Block Island received orders to take her task group to an area north of the Azores to hunt a reported U-boat concentration.
+Then, on 15 October 1943, Block Island departed Hampton Roads with the veteran flush-deck destroyers Paul Jones (DD-230), Parrott (DD-218), Barker (DD-213), and Bulmer (DD-222) as Task Group (TG) 21.16, given the job of providing air cover for Convoy UGS-21.
+Two days out, however, Block Island received orders to take her task group to an area north of the Azore Islands to hunt a reported German U-boat (submarine) concentration.

 After several indefinite contacts en route and considerable evidence of submarines from radio traffic, TG 21.16 entered the designated area on 25 October and immediately found action.
 Shortly after dark, the group turned toward a radio direction finder (RDF) bearing.
 Parrott moved in to investigate minutes after obtaining a radar fix at 10,000 yards; and, at 1904, lit up a surfaced "milch cow," U-488, with starshell at 300 yards.
 Parrott opened fire with her 4-inch guns and holed the surprised U-boat's conning tower just as she submerged.
 The destroyer then subjected the submarine to a depth charge attack which shook U-488 up but did not sink her.
 Paul Jones attacked several good contacts over the next two hours but apparently achieved nothing.